kippesp/Nand2Tetris/my_computer/12/README.md

 ## Output.jack

-The bitmap font is based on the Apple II font and is less thick than the reference font.
+The bitmap font is based on the Apple II font (but is not identical since the sizes are different) and is less thick than the reference font.

 ## Screen.jack